Breadcrumb

 - Take a sip whenever you pass a drinking fountain.

-- If you get tired of drinking plain water, add a packet of sugarless flavouring to your water.
+- If you get tired of drinking plain water, add sugarless flavouring to your water.
 Or put a slice of lemon or lime in plain or sparkling water.

 Is bottled water better than tap water?